Manu’s Menu

 Jump to Recipe Print Recipe

-Perfect with polenta or lentils, Homemade Verzini are rustic Northern Italian sausages made with minced pork, red wine, and a delicate blend of spices.
+Perfect with polenta or lentils, Homemade Verzini are rustic Northern Italian sausages made with freshly ground pork, red wine, and a delicate blend of spices.

 Homemade Verzini sausages arranged on a wooden board with fresh cabbage leaves and whole peppercorns.